-As you conceptualize your new home, one of the major design challenges you’ll encounter is choosing the right kind of siding.
-The type of siding you install plays multiple roles in your home design – it shapes the entire outer appearance of your house, plays a significant role in managing the long-term impact of weather on your home, and replacing it is costly.
-How can you choose between the many options on the market today and know your siding is eco friendly?
+As you think about your new home, one of the major design challenges you’ll encounter is choosing the right kind of siding.
+The type of siding you install plays multiple roles in your home’s design – it shapes the entire outer appearance of your house, plays a significant role in managing the long-term impact of weather on your home, and replacing it is costly.
+How can you choose between the many options on the market today and know your siding is eco-friendly?

-One way to narrow your home siding search is by focusing on eco friendly options.
+One way to narrow your home siding search is by focusing on eco-friendly options.
 In this case, fiber cement siding will be your leading home siding contender.
-Built to last under any circumstances, fiber cement siding is a revolutionary material.
+Built to last under any type of climate, fiber cement siding is a revolutionary material.
 Here’s what you should know about this sustainable siding choice.

 Although fiber cement siding is not a natural material, it has a number of advantages over renewable resources like wood.
 With rapid deforestation being a major environmental issue, wood siding can fuel unsustainable forestry practices.
 The material also avoids the fossil fuel consumption involved in creating vinyl siding.

 There aren’t yet recycling programs for fiber cement siding, but because of its long life and durability, this siding material is actually far less likely to end up in the landfill than other kinds of siding.
 When vinyl siding is stripped from a home after a few years of wear and tear, it immediately heads to the trash, but fiber cement siding will remain in use for many years.

 Fiber cement siding is a great choice for any home because of it’s long lifespan and overall strength.
 The material doesn’t rot like some traditional wood siding options because fiber cement siding is able to stand up to rain, snow, and humidity, making it the perfect choice for hot and humid climates.
 Fiber cement siding is also less prone to cracking and warping in cold, icy areas.
 No matter where you live, fiber cement siding will enclose your home in strength.